danbev/learning-iot/doc/fpga.md

 We need someway to wait until the signal become stable, or delay for a short period of time to avoid this bouncing.
 For this we need to count clock signals.

+### Propagation delay
+An electrical signal does not travel instantaniously, it takes a small amount of time to travel on the wire.
+The signal travels about 30 cm in one nano second.
+Now, inside an FPGA there are many small wires and these can all add up and become more that 30cm.

+Is the amount of time amount of time it takes for a signal to pass between two flip-flops.
+And we also have to factor in the sequential between them.
+TODO: explain this further with some diagrams.